ChalmersGU-data-structure-courses/dsabook/src/D04-dynamic-array.md

 We will explore these tradeoffs by looking at the performance of the following small program under different resizing strategies:

-    list = new dynamic array list
+    list = new DynamicArrayList
-    for i in 1...n:
+    for i = 1 to n:
         list.add(i)

 The program builds a list of length *n* by repeatedly